Chaudhary Randhir Singh

-Chaudhary Randhir Singh (born 1 July 1924 in [Bayanpur] - 2009) was an Indian freedom fighter and politician.
+Chaudhary Randhir Singh (born 1 July 1924 in [Bayanpur] - 15 April 2023) was an Indian freedom fighter, a formidable politician and an author.
 He was member of the Indian National Congress.
 Chaudhary Randhir was a member of the 4th Lok Sabha from the Rohtak constituency in Haryana.

-He was lawyer and participated in popular agitations as well as mass movements and courted arrest seven times on public issues.
+He was an accomplished lawyer and participated in popular agitations as well as mass movements and courted arrest seven times several times on important public issues.
+During the 1980s, he was a member of Agricultural Prices Commission and did his best in the interest of farmers in fixing minimum support price for wheat and other cereals.